It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 They show liver or kidney function caused by the spread of leukemia cells.

-Levels of the following chemicals may be higher than normal with leukemia:
+Levels of the following chemicals may be higher than usual with leukemia:

 - Blood urea nitrogen.